mayonez1/sudoku/sudoku/Documentation.md

 - <code>Square()</code> - default Square class constructor fills the grid variable with 9 vectors of 9 points where val is set to '0', canModify and modified set to false, and row and col set according to the point's loaction in the vector.

-- <code>void init(int, std::string)</code> - not a constructor, however, I put it in the same category because it's also responsible for initialising the Square class.
-This function sets int skill, and std::string savePath to the parameters passed in.
+- <code>void init(int, std::string, std::string)</code> - not a constructor, however, I put it in the same category because it's also responsible for initialising the Square class.
+This function sets int skill, std::string savePath, and std::string compPath to the parameters passed in, in that order.

 </p>